ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Dark Harvest *(Melee only)*

-Killing an enemy grants you health and armour equal to 5% of its max health.
-Unlike the health/armour leech upgrades, this ignores normal health/armour limits and can boost you even beyond Megasphere levels.
+Killing an enemy grants you 1 point of health and armour per level (×10 for boss kills).
+This is capped at 100, +20 for each level (so 120 at level 1 and 200 at level 5).
+If you boost it above level 5 you can exceed the normal 200 health/armour limit.

 ### Damage